EliMoshkovich/Selenium-task/README.md

 ### Requirments
 * python 3
-* python selenium (`pip install selenium`, see here: https://selenium-python.readthedocs.io/installation.html)
+* python selenium (`pip install selenium`, for more info see here: https://selenium-python.readthedocs.io/installation.html)
 * google chrome
 * google chrome webdriver (get it here: http://chromedriver.chromium.org/downloads.
 Make sure it's the same version as you own chrome browser's version)

 ### Running the program
-In order to run this task:

 1. clone this repo
+2. make sure you have all the Requirments
-2. run `main.py`
+3. run `main.py`